microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 # OR

-# Use this command to login if you are using a service principal (i.e. you are on an Microsoft employee FDPO susbcription)
+# Use this command to login if you are using a service principal (i.e. you are on an Microsoft employee FDPO subscription)
 az login --service-principal -u <app-id> -p <password-or-cert> --tenant <tenant>

 # navigate to document directory